Your Ultimate Guide to a GLP 1 Companion Supplement

 Short Excerpts from Recent Research

-From the 2025 joint advisory summarized by the American College of Cardiology:
+From the 2025 joint advisory summarized by the American College of Cardiology: nutritional and lifestyle strategies play a role in GLP-1 obesity treatment.
+(American College of Cardiology)

-“Nausea, vomiting, diarrhea, and constipation were the most common gastrointestinal adverse effects.”
+From the 2025 International Journal of Obesity systematic review: nausea, vomiting, diarrhea, and constipation were among the most common gastrointestinal adverse effects.
 (Nature)

-From the 2024 Lancet Gastroenterology and Hepatology review:
+From the 2024 Lancet Gastroenterology and Hepatology review: GLP-1 receptor agonists have drawn attention for delaying gastric emptying.
+(ScienceDirect)

 Final Thoughts